-Issuing a RT command will take effect only in the remote mode in a peer-to-peer configuration, which is a very useful feature if you have a remote node that is hard to access.
-Just make sure to keep the parameters compatible, whenever changing a parameter in the remote node.
-An example this command will return the remote radio's version string.
+Issuing a RT command will take affect only in the remote node.
+After resetting the changes will take effect, link may be lost due to mismatch in parameter until local settings match the remote node.

+An example that command will return the remote radio's version string.